vinayak-mehta/jupyterm/README.md

 # jupyterm

-A toy implementation of the Jupyter client in Rust.
+A \*toy implementation of the Jupyter client in Rust.

+\*broken toy: I had to manually turn off auth on my installation of the IPython kernel.
+Need to fix message signing.

 ## Usage